-Part of the North Carolina Rural Heritage Center, the Indian Museum of the Carolinas seeks to grow, not merely awareness, but knowledge of these peoples through archaeological, anthropological, and linguistic studies.
-Although the museum emphasizes people of the southeastern region, you’ll also find artifacts and exhibits of tribes from other regions, including the southwest and Mesoamerica.
+Part of the North Carolina Rural Heritage Center, the Indian Museum of the Carolinas emphasizes people of the southeastern region, but you’ll also find artifacts and exhibits of tribes from other regions, including the southwest and Mesoamerica.
 Some of these artifacts are more than 10,000 years old.